K4PT41N/nandgame_solutions/Solutions/Network/network.md

 # Network level
 In this level we get to do a project using Assembly code.
-The problem is to print an image on a display using pixels transferred from another computer device.
+The problem requires to print an image on a display using pixels transferred from another computer device.

 ## Problem explanation
 We have to print an image using the data transferred from another computer device.
 Our computer device receives data using 2 bits, the **sync** bit and the **data** bit.
 Over time these bits change and we have to process them in order to get the final result.
 The way we process the data is by evaluating the **sync** bit whenever it changes, from 0 to 1 or from 1 to 0.
 When we detect a switch on the **sync** bit we can then process the **data** bit.
 So for example we have the **sync** bit on 0 and the **data** bit on 1, and later when the **sync** bit switches to 1, we read the **data** bit and process it.